revelrylabs/harbor-helm/README.md

+# WHY DID I FORK THIS?

+They're not tagging anything on the main repo right now except a pretty old version that doesn't seem to work too well.
+This fork will let us avoid being at the mercy of their master branch.

 # Helm Chart for Harbor

 **Notes:** The master branch is in heavy development, please use the codes on other branch instead.
 A high available solution for Harbor based on chart can be find [here](docs/High%20Availability.md).